kerrishotts/playground-A0MxeWS5/markdowns/es2015-classes.md

 Methods are instance methods by default unless one adds the `static` keyword.
 Static methods are similar to, but not exactly like their ES5 equivalent.
 We'll cover that difference in the next section.

 So, now that we've defined a class, how do we create a subclass?
-Easy -- we create a new `class` and tell it to `extend` from its superclass, like so:
+Easy -- we create a new `class` and tell it that it `extends` from its superclass, like so:

 ```javascript runnable
 // { autofold